Guillawme/chimerax-config/README.md

 `presets` directory in "Custom presets folder" and add `open /path/to/init.cxc` in "Execute these commands at startup".

+Alternatively, you can copy individual files to your own configuration, but mind that there are some dependencies between files (so that I only need to edit one file when I want to change a setting used in several places).

 [chimerax]: https://www.cgl.ucsf.edu/chimerax

 [oli]: https://github.com/olibclarke